Jack Le Brocq

-Jack Le Brocq (born 7 July 1992) is an Australian professional racing driver.
-He currently competes in the Repco Supercars Championship, and drives the No. 34 Holden Commodore ZB for Matt Stone Racing.
+Jack Bellamy Le Brocq (born 7 July 1992) is an Australian professional racing driver.
+He currently competes in the Repco Supercars Championship, and drives the No. 9 Chevrolet Camaro ZL1 for Erebus Motorsport.
 So far, Le Brocq's career highlights include winning the Australian Formula Ford Championship and recording multiple race wins and top 3 championship places in the Dunlop Super2 Series.

 Racing career

 Le Brocq won the 2012 Australian Formula Ford Championship, which led to a contract with Erebus Motorsport's driver academy.
 He would race for the team in the 2013 Australian GT Championship, winning 2 rounds and finishing 9th in the championship.

 Super2 Series

 Le Brocq made his debut in the Dunlop Series with Image Racing in a Ford FG Falcon in 2014.
 He joined MW Motorsport in 2015 and finished 3rd in the championship.

-In 2016 Le Brocq joined Prodrive Racing Australia in the No. 5 Ford FG X Falcon.
+In 2016, Le Brocq joined Prodrive Racing Australia in the No. 5 Ford FG X Falcon.
 After recording 7 race wins, he finished the championship in 2nd place, behind teammate Garry Jacobson.
 He then moved back to MW Motorsport in 2017 to drive the No. 28 Nissan Altima L33.
 Le Brocq would win 3 races and finish 3rd in the championship.